Local Bay Area

 Meet Your River

-OAKLAND/SAN LEANDRO CREEK
+OAKLAND/SAN LEANDRO (LISJAN) CREEK

 Some of our favorite tours have followed neighborhood East Bay flows ~ like Temescal Creek, which arrives at the Bay via the Emeryville Crescent (as the freeway i80 curves westwards towards the Bay Bridge, you’ll see diverse varieties of birds (and the fish and krill they love to eat) congregating throughout the outflow.

 Seriously beautiful places surround Mt.
 Tamalpais, some fundamental to the continuing flow of drinking water for everyone on both the ocean and bay sides of Marin County.
 Lots of histories embedded and embodied here ~ from the encounter between Coastal Miwok and Sir Francis Drake, the chopped-off middle and western peak of Mt Tam which were replaced with nuclear missiles, to the rising and falling rates of breast cancer in Marin, all available explorations as we spiral around the mountain.